 If you don’t have a list of 6 or 8 activities to do when tempted to fall you should do that today.

-If your addiction is severe you should practice these coping skills with a group or with your counselor.
+If you have habits that you want to quit, you should practice these coping skills with a group or with your counselor.
 If you are on your own practice twice a day for the next three days saying “if I am tempted to drink or use drugs because of being down after getting angry I will _________________ (read Battlefield of the Mind).
 Give specific coping solutions based on the emotions that get you the most.

 You must take instant action when you see a warning sign that temptation is coming.
 If you don’t you will fall.